How Much Does a Sunroom Cost?

-We commonly get asked the question, “how much does a sunroom cost?”
+We commonly get asked the question, “how much does a sunroom addition cost?”
 But this is a tough question to answer.
 Most people want to make their sunrooms custom to match their current home.
 This includes a distinctive style, size, and color.
 Prices are dependent on these specifications.
-The best way to accurately estimate how much your sunroom will cost is by scheduling a meeting with one of our Premier Partners.
+The best way to accurately estimate how much your sunroom addition will cost is by scheduling a meeting with one of our Premier Partners.
 During these meetings, you can talk through your design ideas.
 Based off the discussion, our Premier Partners will give you a better idea of how much your sunroom will cost.

-The quick answer, though, is that adding a sunroom onto your home will be an investment.
+The quick answer, though, is that adding a sunroom addition onto your home will be an investment.
 Our sunroom cost typically range in price between $20,000 and $70,000.
 Your placement within this range depends on a variety of factors.
 If you want a larger sunroom with greater customization capabilities, you’ll be looking at a price towards the upper echelon of the pricing spectrum.
 In contrast, a smaller, less customized room will drop your sunroom cost closer to the lower side of the spectrum.

 Since a sunroom can be such a large investment, you’ll want to shop around to make sure you’re getting the room you want.
 In this post, we’ll help you determine which sunroom best fits your budget and taste.